collab-uniba/IRC-setfit-ollama-demo/README.md

 ## Installation

+If you want to run the application in a Docker container, follow the instructions below.

 1. **Install Docker**:
     - For Windows and macOS, download and run the Docker Desktop installer.
     - For Linux, use the package manager to install Docker.
 For example, on Ubuntu: